UVADS/DS1001/README.md

 There are several technological tools used in this class:

 * Email: Official communication from UVA is sent via UVA email
-* Canvas: The official Learning Management System for this course is Canvas, all assignments are managed through canvas **including lab assignments**.
+* Canvas: The official Learning Management System for this course is Canvas, all assignments are managed through canvas (including lab assignments).
-* Personal Computer: We will be doing coding in this class, your laptop does not need any special hardware or software for our work.
+* Personal Computer: We will be coding in this class, your laptop does not need any special hardware or software for our work.

 ## Materials That Will Aid in Your Learning: